We-Jay/TinyHeliShow/README.md

 - **For accuracy** - Point the Tiny-Heli away from you and draw the shapes relatively quickly, and not too large.
 - **For better mental visualization** - Adjust the orientation and zoom of the play area in the game to get the best view of the 3D rings for you. </p>

-## Demo
+## Live Demo
-A deployed version of the TinyHeliShow Game is also available for the demonstration purpose here: [TinyHeliShow Live](https://logical-seat-322406.el.r.appspot.com "TinyHeliShow Demo").
-Please note that, as of now, it has only been tested on a Bluetooth enabled Google Chrome browser running on a Macbook with a 4K Display.
+A pre-deployed version of the TinyHeliShow Game is also available for the demonstration here: [TinyHeliShow Live](https://logical-seat-322406.el.r.appspot.com "TinyHeliShow Demo").

+Please note that: (1) As of now, the Game App has only been tested on a bluetooth enabled Google Chrome browser running on a Macbook with a 4K Display with 16:9 aspect ratio.
+So, different screen resolutions and aspect ratios might affect the placement of interface elements in an unintended manner.
+(2) This web-hosting is only for the purpose of demonstration and testing and is only available for a limited duration.

 ## Experiment description
  *TinyHeliShow* project is built with: